spaceonfire/skeleton/README.md

 **Note:** Replace `:author_name` `:author_username` `:author_website` `:author_email` `:vendor` `:package_name` `:package_description` with their correct values in [README.md](README.md), [CHANGELOG.md](CHANGELOG.md), [CONTRIBUTING.md](CONTRIBUTING.md), [LICENSE.md](LICENSE.md) and [composer.json](composer.json) files, then delete this line.
 You can run `$ php prefill.php` in the command line to make all replacements at once.
 Delete the file prefill.php as well.

 This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+Try to limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

 ## Structure